About Pyramids of Giza

-Amongst the pyramid complex may be found the pyramids of Pharaohs Khufu, Khafra and Menkaure.
-The largest pyramid in Giza – and the world! – belongs to the second king of the Fourth Dynasty, Khufu or “Cheop”.
+Amongst the pyramid complex may be found the pyramids of Pharaohs Khufu, Khafre and Menkaure.
+The largest pyramid in Giza – and the world! – belongs to the second king of the Fourth Dynasty, Khufu or “Cheops”.

 Khufu’s pyramid is Giza’s oldest and, at its great size of 145 metres, became known as “The Great Pyramid”.
 In fact, Khufu’s pyramid was once the tallest structure in the world as well as being one of the Seven Wonders of the World.

-The second largest pyramid in Giza belongs to Khufu’s son and fourth king of the Fourth Dynasty, Khafra (or Khephren).
-The elevation on which Khafra’s pyramid is built is deceptive however, making it appear larger that his father’s.
+The second largest pyramid in Giza belongs to Khufu’s son and fourth king of the Fourth Dynasty, Khafre (or Khephren).
+The elevation on which Khafre’s pyramid is built is deceptive however, making it appear larger that his father’s.

 The smallest of these three kings’ pyramids belongs to the sixth king of the Fourth Dynasty, Menkaure and is one-tenth the size of Khafre’s.

 The Fourth Dynasty of Egypt ruled during a period known as the Old Kingdom, lasting between 2686 BC and 2181 BC.
 It was Egypt’s first great era of civilisation, and Pharaohs used the construction of pyramids such as those at Giza to exert their power, or sometimes as great tombs to hold their mummified bodies after death.

 A UNESCO World Heritage site, today Giza is one of the best places to explore Ancient Egypt.

 Visitors can enter each of the pyramids or view them together from the dramatic panorama point, while the the Great Sphinx is also located nearby.
 Estimated to date back to 2528–2520 BC, some Egyptologists believe that this majestic half man, half lion is modeled on Khafre.